cgarciae/nnx/README.md

 _**N**erual **N**etworks for JA**X**_

-`nnx` is a lightweight module system for JAX that provides the same power as `flax` but with a simpler mental model and implementation.
+`nnx` is a lightweight module system for JAX that provides the same power as `flax` but with a simpler mental model and implementation closer to `equinox`.
 It is built on top of `refx`, which enables shared state, tractable mutability, and semantic partitioning. `nnx` also supports stateful transformations, allowing you to train your models efficiently.

 ## Status